mattbrailsford/umbraco-authu/README.md

 # Umbraco.OAuth
-Umbraco.OAuth is an add-on library to [Umbraco](https://github.com/umbraco/umbraco-cms) providing an OAuth2 endpoint from which you can authenticate Umbraco Members/Users.
+Umbraco.OAuth is an add-on library to [Umbraco](https://github.com/umbraco/umbraco-cms) providing a simplified OAuth2 endpoint from which you can authenticate Umbraco Members/Users.
 The reason to do this is to allow remote / authenticated access to your custom API controllers, such as in the scenario of developing a web/mobile app.

 ## Installation